 - Recreational Therapy

 Get our free e-book to learn all about your senior care options.

 While we were not high on this nursing home's overall score, it received a very impressive inspection report this year.
 In fact, it received an excellent inspection report this year.
 As a result, it earned one of our highest grades in that category with an A. We weigh several aspects of a nursing home's inspection report in calculating these inspection scores.
 One key factor is deficiencies.
 You should keep in mind that the severity of the deficiencies is arguably more important than the number of deficiencies, as some of these can be relatively minor.
 This facility was assessed 4 deficiencies on its inspection report, but fortunately none of the deficiencies were considered severe.
 This means that the inspectors didn't deem any of these deficiencies to create an imminent threat to patient safety or health.
 A couple minor deficiencies are not necessarily the end of the world.

 Short-term Care Quality

-We also awarded this facility a middle of the pack grade in the category of short-term care, where we awarded it a C. Short-term care grades are generally employed to score a facility's performance with rehabilitation.
-To provide highly graded rehabilitation services, nursing homes generally need to feature higher levels of highly skilled nursing services.
-These types of services include registered nurses, physical therapists, speech therapists and other types of therapists.
-Unfortunately, this place was below average in terms of its quantity of registered nurse and physical therapy hours provided to its residents based on the measures we assessed.
-The critical question is whether this also affected quality of care.
-Finally, we assessed the number of patients who were able to return to the community from this nursing home.
-We found that 0 percent of this facility's residents returned home.
-At most nursing homes, closer to half of their patients are able to return home so this figure is below average.
+Among this facility's host of rock-bottom grades was its F in the area of short-term care.
+Our short-term care grade is often used to score a facility's performance with rehabilitation.
+To have quality rehabilitation services, facilities generally need to offer better levels of skilled nursing.
+Skilled nursing includes registered nurses, physical therapists, occupational therapists and other highly trained professionals.
+Based on its score in this category, we weren't stunned to discover that this facility was well below average in terms of its quantity of physical therapy and registered nurse hours offered to its patients based on the figures we assessed.
+Frankly, this was what we expected to find.
+Lastly, we looked at the number of patients who were able to return to the community from this nursing home.
+We found that just 3.7 percent of this facility's patients returned home.

 Does this page answer your questions about Waterville Residential Care Center?